videntity/provider-data-tools/README.md

 Provider Data Tools
 ===================

-Version: 0.5.1
+Version: 0.5.2

-By: Alan Viars

-This reposiory contains a number of command-line utilities and related code libraries for parsing data.
+This reposiory contains a number of command-line utilities and related code libraries for parsing, creating, and validating provider data data.
 They are:

 * chop-nppes-public   - Parse the npi public data dissemination into flattened files
 * csv2mongo           - Converting a CSV into documents directly into a MongoDB datbase/collection